GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

 ## Overview

-The Gluu Server ships with a very basic built-in Forgot Password feature that enables users to perform self-service password resets.
+The Gluu Server includes basic Forgot Password functionality that enables users to perform self-service password resets.
 In order to use this feature, follow these steps:

 1. Complete SMTP Server configuration
 1. Enable password reset in oxTrust